Oscarg2010/MCW-BCDR/HOL/Hands-on lab step-by step - Business continuity and disaster recovery.md

     ![The Index webpage displays the insurance options.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image307.png "Index webpage")

 55. Close Visual Studio and move back to the Azure Portal.
 The next step will be to deploy a Traffic Manager for this PaaS implementation.
-Select **+NEW, Networking then Traffic Manager profile** in the Azure portal.
+Select **+Create a resource, Networking then Traffic Manager profile** in the Azure portal.

     ![In the Azure Portal, under Azure Marketplace, Networking and Traffic Manager profile are both selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image213.png "Azure Portal")